chufengxiao/SketchHairSalon/README.md

 * The dataset is available for non-commercial research purposes only.
 * All images of the dataset are obtained from the Internet which are not property of us.
 We are not responsible for the content nor the meaning of these images.
 * All mattes of the dataset are auto-generated from the images by [CGA-matting](https://github.com/Yaoyi-Li/GCA-Matting).
 * All sketches of the dataset are traced by users we hired.
-(Note that for hair sketches, each stroke is assigned with a random color to be distinguished with each other, which will be color-coded to depict hair appearance when training and testing).
+(Note that for hair sketches, each stroke is assigned with a random color to be distinguished with each other, which will be color-coded to depict hair appearance when training and testing.)
 * You agree not to reproduce, duplicate, copy, sell, trade, resell or exploit for any commercial purposes, any portion of the images and any portion of derived data.
 * We reserves the right to terminate your access to *SketchHairSalon* dataset at any time.